July 6, 2015

-- 1 cup of gluten free all-purpose flour
+- 1 cup gluten-free all-purpose flour

-- 1 Tablespoons flax
+- 1 tablespoon ground flaxseed flax meal

 - 2 teaspoons baking powder